ehrbase/openEHR_SDK/README.md

 * map Compositions from and to JSON;XML

+## Release Notes (v1.0.0)

+* Support web-templates and flat-format
+* New Dto generator and Dto mapper

 ## Release Notes (v0.3.6)

 * CircleCI pipeline w/ Jacoco code coverage and sonarcloud.io analysis